PX4/PX4-user_guide/en/computer_vision/obstacle_avoidance.md

 Obstacle avoidance is enabled within PX4 by [setting](../advanced_config/parameters.md) the [COM_OBS_AVOID](../advanced_config/parameter_reference.md#COM_OBS_AVOID) to 1.

+Note that PX4 also requires that the companion computer meets the requirements of the [Path Planning Interface](../computer_vision/path_planning_interface.md).
+For example, the vehicle will fail the prearm check `Avoidance system not ready` if the companion computer isn't broadcasting a MAVLink `HEARTBEAT` with `type` set appropriately.

 ::: info
 `COM_OBS_AVOID` also enables [Safe Landing](../computer_vision/safe_landing.md) and any other features that use the PX4 [Path Planning Offboard Interface](../computer_vision/path_planning_interface.md) (Trajectory Interface) to integrate external path planning services with PX4.
 :::